alvinr/data-modeling/aerospike/inventory/README.md

 The ```reserve``` function contains the main purchase flow.
 The reservation is made if stock is available, and after a successful credit card authorization (```creditcard_authorization```), the reservation is converted into a sale.
 In any failure case, the reservation is backed out with the ```backout_reservation``` function.

 ## Expiring Reservations
 So we are only left to deal with expiring reservations, the customer does not complete the purchase, code or machines crash etc..
-Given that we set a timestamp when the reservation was made, it becomes pretty simple to check if the reservation has expired: remove that element from the reservationslist and add the quantity reserved back to the total available for the event.
+Given that we set a timestamp when the reservation was made, it becomes pretty simple to check if the reservation has expired: remove that element from the ```reservations``` list and add the quantity reserved back to the total available for the event.

 ```python
 def create_expired_reservation(event):